firecat53/bitwarden-menu/README.md

     in config.ini.
   + Adjust `session_timeout_min` if desired.
 Default is 6 hours (360 min).
   + Set the dmenu_command to `rofi` if you are using that instead
-  + [PLANNED] Adjust the autotype_default, if desired.
+  + Adjust the autotype_default, if desired.
 Allowed codes are the `Keepass 2.x codes`_ except for repetitions and most command codes. `{DELAY x}` (in milliseconds) is supported.
-Individual autotype sequences can be edited or disabled using bwm.
+Individual autotype sequences can be edited or deleted using bwm.
   + Set `type_library = xdotool` or `type_library = ydotool` (Wayland) if you
     need support for non-U.S. English keyboard layouts and/or characters.